Native Lazy Loading for Images and Iframes

 Pipeline Context & Resource Orchestration

-Native lazy loading defers offscreen resource requests until they approach the viewport boundary.
-This shifts network prioritization from initial DOM parse to scroll-driven fetch.
+Native lazy loading defers offscreen resource requests until they approach the viewport boundary, shifting network prioritization from initial DOM parse to scroll-driven fetch.
+The technique reduces initial payload weight by 15–40% on media-heavy routes while mitigating main-thread contention during the critical rendering path.

 Implementation Patterns & Syntax